svmiller/svmiller.github.io/for-students/letters-of-recommendation.md

 recommendation were often tailored toward American law schools.
 I now work at Stockholm University where students sometimes ask me for reference letters for a Master's program.
 Stockholm University students of mine should still find the first half of this necessary before approaching me about a letter of recommendation.
+The second half of this really isn't applicable to their case.

 Students in my department at the BA level should be mindful about the first point in particular.
 Instruction in my department is rather faceless.
 I only teach